Sutto/slugged/README.md

 4. Built on ActiveRecord 3.0
 5. If stringex is installed, uses stringex's transliteration stuff

-Also, it's name is inspired by the Jason Wander series of books which I just happened to be reading when I had the need for this.
+Slugged used to be called Pseudocephalopod - a name inspired by the Jason Wander series of books which I just happened to be reading when I had the need for this that focuses on a war with slug-like creatures.

 ### Why? ###